meerkat-manor/marti/docs/source/comparison.md

 ## Magda and martiLQ

 Another source of data is [Magda](https://magda.io/) which has API metadata definitions.
-Magda is more about data fedaration and as such provides functionality on finding data sources and describing the contents.
+Magda is more about data federation and as such provides functionality on finding data sources and describing the contents.

 The Magda software is able to generate APIs and data content.
 This does not address the needs of data processing pipeline when reconciliation is required.

-If you have Magda data sources then synergies exist between Magda and marti.
+If you have Magda data sources then synergies exist between Magda and martiLQ.